The Smurfs: Language

 A characteristic of the Smurf language is the frequent use of the undefinable word "smurf" and its derivatives in a variety of meanings.
 The Smurfs frequently replace both nouns and verbs in everyday speech with the word "smurf": "We're going smurfing on the River Smurf today".
 When used as a verb, "to smurf" typically means "to make", "to be", "to like", or "to do".

 Humans have found that replacing ordinary words with the term "smurf" at random is not enough: in one adventure, Peewit explains to some other humans that the statement "I'm smurfing to the smurf" means "I'm going to the wood", but a Smurf corrects him by saying that the proper statement would be "I'm smurfing to the smurf"; whereas what Peewit said was "I'm warbling to the dawn".
 So "I'm smurfing to the smurf" is not the same as "I'm smurfing to the smurf".

-In the animated series, only some words (or a portion of the word) are replaced with the word "smurf".
+In the animated series, only certain words (or a portion of the word) are replaced with the term "smurf".
 Context offers a reliable understanding of this speech pattern, but common vocabulary includes remarking that something is "just smurfy" or in some cases, "smurftastic".

 In Schtroumpf vert et vert Schtroumpf (see Smurf Versus Smurf), published in Belgium in 1972, it was revealed that the smurf village was divided between North and South, and that the Smurfs on either side had different ideas as to how the term "smurf" should be used: for instance, the Northern Smurfs called a certain object a "bottle smurfer", while the Southern Smurfs called it a "smurf opener".
 This story is considered a parody on the still ongoing taalstrijd (language war) between French- and Dutch-speaking communities in Belgium.